FederatedAI/FATE/cluster-deploy/README.md

 sh run.sh guest fast ${host_table} ${host_namespace}
 ```

-Wait a few minutes, see the result show "success" field to indicate that the operation is successful.
+Wait a few minutes, a result showing "success" indicates that the operation is successful.
 In other cases, if FAILED or stuck, it means failure.

 #### 5.2.2 Normal mode**